f1shl/netflix-household-update/README.md

 *Netflix Location Updater* is an easy to use python script to automatically fetch the location update Email from an Email mailbox and click the confirmation link in it.
 Script can easily run on a Raspberry Pi.
+There is also support to run it on Docker.

 ## Features